cistercians/lambic/documentation/COMBAT_SYSTEM.md

 **Previous Issue**: Players automatically received combat targets and pathfound toward enemies when enemies came into range, even though the enemy hadn't engaged them.
 This created a timing gap where players would pathfind before NPCs actually initiated combat.

 **Solution Implemented**:
-1. Added explicit check in `checkAggro()` to skip players (defensive safeguard at `SimpleCombat.js:934-937`)
+1. Added explicit check in `checkAggro()` to skip players (defensive safeguard at `SimpleCombat.js:1084-1085`)
-2. Added validation in player combat update (`SimpleCombat.js:531-551`) to ensure target is actually in combat before pathfinding
+2. Updated player combat validation (`SimpleCombat.js:562-588`) to allow player-initiated attacks even if target hasn't aggro'd yet
-3. Players now only pathfind when their target has `action === 'combat'` and `combatState.target === player.id`
+3. Players can now initiate attacks via attack intent system, which handles pathfinding and automatic conversion to combat when in range

-**Result**: Players only engage in combat when they explicitly set attack intent OR when an NPC actually attacks them and enters combat state.
+**Result**: Players can initiate attacks via attack intent (right-click or attack commands), which pathfinds toward target and automatically converts to full combat when in range.
+Players also receive combat targets through counter-aggro when NPCs attack them.

 ### 2. No HP-Based Escape